horovod/horovod/README.md

 ### Have GPUs?

 In most situations, using NCCL 2 will significantly improve performance over the CPU version.
-NCCL 2 provides the *allreduce* operation optimized for NVIDIA GPUs and a variety of networking devices, such as InfiniBand or RoCE.
+NCCL 2 provides the *allreduce* operation optimized for NVIDIA GPUs and a variety of networking devices, such as InfiniBand.

 1. Install [NCCL 2](https://developer.nvidia.com/nccl).